MainaKarl/pokemon_qubo_project/README.md

    python main.py
    ```
 2. Follow the prompts to select constraints (e.g., team size, type preferences).
-3. The script outputs the optimized Pokémon team.
+3. The script outputs the optimized Pokémon team and visualizations.

 ## How It Works
 1. **Fetch or Load Data**: